Analyze videos

 4

-The platform requires some time to index videos.
-Check the status of the indexing process until it’s completed.
+The platform requires some time to process videos.
+Poll the status of the analysis task until processing completes.
+This example uses a loop to check the status every 5 seconds.

 Parameters:

-• index_id: The unique identifier of your video index.
+• task_id: The unique identifier of your analysis task.

 5